Home/FAQ

 How is this different from SEC.gov?

-The SEC's EDGAR system is comprehensive but difficult to navigate.
-Earnings Feed provides the same data with a modern interface, real-time updates, intelligent search and filtering, company watchlists, and organized research hubs.
-We make the same public data faster and easier to access.
-Learn more about our approach on our About page.
+The SEC's EDGAR system has all the data but is clunky to use—you can't search across documents, compare filings, or get alerts.
+Earnings Feed provides the same data with a modern interface, real-time updates, search and filtering, company watchlists, and organized research hubs.
+Same data, much easier to use.

 Why not just use Google to search for filings?

-Google indexes some SEC filings but with significant delays and limited filtering options.
-Earnings Feed shows filings within seconds of publication, lets you filter by form type and company, and provides organized views by exchange, industry, and insider activity that Google doesn't offer.
+Google indexes some SEC filings but with delays of hours or days.
+Earnings Feed shows filings within seconds of publication, lets you filter by form type and company, and organizes filings by exchange, industry, and insider activity.
+For time-sensitive research, direct EDGAR access beats Google.

 Data & Accuracy